WVUHPC/Modern-Fortran/_episodes/20-Parallel-Programming.md

 ### OpenACC

-OpenACC is another directive-based standards for parallel programming.
+OpenACC is another directive-based standard for parallel programming.
-OpenACC was created with to facilitate parallelism not only for multiprocessor but also to external accelerators such as GPUs.
+OpenACC was created with to facilitate parallelism not only for multiprocessors but also for external accelerators such as GPUs.

-Same as OpenMP, in OpenACC the programming is carried out by adding some extra lines to the serial code that are comments from the point of view of the language but interpreted by a compliant language that is capable of interpreting those lines and parallelize the code according to them.
+Same as OpenMP, in OpenACC the programming is carried out by adding some extra lines to the serial code that are comments from the point of view of the language but are interpreted by a compliant language that is capable of interpreting those lines and parallelizing the code according to them.
 The lines of code added to the original sources are called directives.
 An ignorant compiler will just ignore those lines and the code will execute as before the introduction of the directives.

 An accelerator is a device specialized on certain numerical operations.
 It usually includes an independent memory device and data needs to be transferred to the device's memory before the accelerator can process the data.
-The figure below show an schematic of one multicore machine with 3 GPUs attached to it.
+The figure below show a schematic of one multicore machine with 3 GPUs attached to it.

 <a href="{{ page.root }}/fig/GPU_compute_node.png">
   <img src="{{ page.root }}/fig/GPU_compute_node.png" alt="GPU_compute_node" />
 </a>

-As we did for OpenMP, the same code can be made parallel adding a few directives.
+As we did for OpenMP, the same code can be made parallel by adding a few directives.
 (``example_03.f90``)

 ~~~